 If taken correctly, PrEP lowers the risk of infection from HIV by 99%, effectively making the infection unpassable.
 It is important to start taking the medication before having sex with someone who has HIV for the medication to be effective.

 While PrEP does prevent you from contracting HIV, it does not stop other STIs and BBVs, so it is important to still practice safe sex to avoid contracting other infections and viruses.

 PrEP also does not stop you from passing on HIV if you have already tested positive for the infection, so you should still make sure your partner is taking PrEP and that you are practicing safe sex.

 How often should I take PrEP?

 PrEP is typically prescribed for everyday use, however research has shown that there are other ways of taking PrEP that are also effective.
-Talk to your doctor about how sexually active you are, and they will be able to advise how best to take PrEP to keep you safe.
+Talk to your healthcare provider about how sexually active you are, and they will be able to advise how best to take PrEP to keep you safe.

-Make sure to speak to your doctor for more information.
+Make sure to speak to your healthcare provider for more information.

 If you are less sexually active or typically only have sex with a few people, taking PrEP on-demand may be a better option for you.
 This option works well if you do not have frequent anal sex, or do not want to take medicine every day.

 For this method to provide protection, you need to take 2 pills at least 2 hours before engaging in sex, and then continue taking 1 pill every 24 hours for the next 2 days.